Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ## 3. Visualize the model

 ![Rendering View](media/renderingview.png)
 If the model is loaded correctly, the model will be shown in a new view.
-On the top the model name is visualized, and a button allows you to unload the model.
-In the view there are four vertical panels, which can be resized vertically.
-From left to right:
+On the top you can see from left to right:

-### Scene tree

-This panel shows a tree view with the hierarchy of all the entities in the loaded model.
-You can expand every node, and select them.
+* The name of the loaded model.
+* "Unload model" button to unload the model and return to the loading page.
+* "Auto-rotate" button to toggle the automatic rotation of the model.

+The view has a viewport in the center, and three panels around it.

 ### Viewport